Introduction to PyTorch

 To create a model, users subclass the torch.nn.Module class, defining the network architecture in the init method, and implement the forward pass in the forward method.
 PyTorch’s intuitive API and support for GPU acceleration make it ideal for building efficient feedforward networks, particularly in tasks such as image classification and digit recognition.

-In this Learning Path, you will explore how to use PyTorch for creating a model for digit recognition, before then proceeding to train it.
+In this Learning Path, you will explore how to use PyTorch to create and train a model for digit recognition.

 Before you begin